 Behind his amiable and compassionate disposition, RVV would exude candor whenever he wanted to exact discipline, vigilance, and upright disposition.

 “We never made the mistake of attending meetings unprepared.
 We never cited data/figures that we were not sure of.
 My God!
 He knew not only the figures but oftentimes the page of the Philippine Recommends where the figures were,” Luz recalled.

-“Reneging scholars are made to pay back even if they were in another country as he would see to it that their properties were subjected to liens if necessary,” Luz said.
+“They were made to pay back even if they were in another country as he would see to it that their properties were subjected to liens if necessary,” Luz said.